STHobbes/render/README.md

   is on understanding the basics of 3D vector math, geometry, materials, and lighting; without worrying about rendering system design.
   * **Instructor's Notes:**
-    * The only framework code required for assignments 1-3 are the `cip.render.util`, `cip.render.util`,
+    * The only framework code required for assignments 1-3 are the `cip.render.util`, `cip.render.util2d`,
-      and `cip.render.util` libraries.
+      and `cip.render.util3d` libraries.
     * Assignment 4 is started with the above libraries, but them transitions to using the ray-tracing framework.
 In the class there was an initial framework that included lights, geometry, materials, and textures that I had written; and a final framework that included all of the student-contributed lights, geometry, textures, etc. This is all now in